zeronetworks/rpcfirewall/README.md

 This will show the status of both the *RPC Firewall* and the *RPC Filters*.
 This will output detailed information about the installation status, and also the running status of the deployment.

 ## The 'fw' / 'flt' suffixes
 Almost every command can be suffixed with *fw* or *flt* at the end.
-This tells the *RPCFW Manager* wether the command applied to the *RPC Firewall* ('fw'), *RPC Filters* ('flt') or both when not using any suffix.
+This tells *RPCFW Manager* whether the command is applied to *RPC Firewall* ('fw'), *RPC Filters* ('flt') or both when not using any suffix.

 ## Installing / Uninstalling
 Peform installation of the relevant feature (*RPC Filters* / *RPC FIrewall* / both).
-* **RPC Firewall Installation**: Configures the envent log, drop relevant dlls into the %SystemRoot%\System32 folder, and configures the **RPCFW** application log for the Event Viewer.
-It also installs the "RPC Firewall" service, which will be used for persistency.
+* **RPC Firewall Installation**: Configures the event log, drop relevant dlls into the %SystemRoot%\System32 folder, and configures the **RPCFW** application log for the Event Viewer.
+It also installs the "RPC Firewall" service, which will be used for persistence.
 * **RPC Filters Installation**: Enables the security audit of RPC events.
-These could be found under the Securit log, with event ID 5712.
+These can be found under the Securit log, with event ID 5712.

-Make sure the event viewer is closed during install/uninstall.
-Also, it is good practice to stop & uninstall before installation, to make sure there aren't any previous versions installed.
+_Make sure the event viewer is closed during install/uninstall._ Also, it is good practice to stop & uninstall before installation, to make sure there aren't any previous versions installed.
 ```bash
 RpcFwManager.exe /stop
 RpcFwManager.exe /uninstall
 RpcFwManager.exe /install
 ```

 Uninstalling does the opposite.
-Also here it is good practive to 'stop' whatever is running prior.
+Also here it is good practice to ensure the service is stopped prior to uninstallation.
 ```bash
 RpcFwManager.exe /stop
 RpcFwManager.exe /uninstall
 ```

 ## Starting / Stopping
-*RPC Filters*, by their nature, are applied systemwide, to any RPC server.
+*RPC Filters*, by their nature, are applied system-wide, to any RPC server.
 Applying such filters is also persistent across reboots.
-Any new or old process, will be protected by *RPC Filters*, according to the *RPCFW Configuration*.
+Any new or old process will be protected by *RPC Filters*, according to the *RPCFW Configuration*.

 *RPC Firewall* is injected and protects any RPC server process which is listening for remote RPC calls.
-This is done by injecting the *RPC Firewall* into processes which load the RPCRT4.DLL (the RPC Runtime).
-Once loaded, the *RPC Firewall* detect whether the RPC server is listening for remote RPC calls.
+This is done by injecting *RPC Firewall* into processes which load the RPCRT4.DLL (the RPC Runtime).
+Once loaded, *RPC Firewall* will detect whether the RPC server is listening for remote RPC calls.
 If not, it unloads itself.
 If the process is a valid RPC server, the rpcFirewall starts to audit & monitor incoming RPC calls, according to the *RPCFW Configuration*.

 The recommended method to protect RPC services is by using the *'/start'* command.
-This starts the *RPC Firewall* service (for 'fw' or no suffix), and creates the *RPC Filters* (for 'flt' or no suffix).
+This starts the *RPC Firewall* service (for 'fw' or no suffix), and creates *RPC Filters* (for 'flt' or no suffix).
 ```bash
 RpcFwManager.exe /start
 ```

-It is also possible to use the *RPC Firewall* ad-hoc, to protect specific processes.
-This will no start the *RPC Firewall* service, and will not persist reboots.
+It is also possible to use *RPC Firewall* ad-hoc, to protect specific processes.
+This will not start the *RPC Firewall* service, and will not persist across reboots.

-To protect a single process by pid:
+To protect a single process by Process ID (PID):
 ```bash
 RpcFwManager.exe /start pid <pid>
 ```